Generating your summary...

 Zones of Genius

-A guided journey to uncover what energizes you, what drains you, and where your unique brilliance lives.
+A guided journey to uncover what energizes you, what drains you,

 The Four Zones